|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This applesauce cake is spiced perfectly with a combination of cinnamon, nutmeg, and cloves, and the cream cheese frosting is the perfect topping.
-A small one-layer cake like this one is the perfect size for most families.
-The applesauce cake recipe is a surprisingly easy preparation.
+This applesauce cake is spiced perfectly with a combination of cinnamon, nutmeg, and cloves, with a delicious cream cheese frosting.
+A small one-layer cake like this one is the perfect size for most families or a small gathering.
+It is surprisingly easy to prepare.

 - For the Cake

 - 2 teaspoons baking soda